distantreading/distantreading.github.io/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/distantreading/papers.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+## Distant Reading Papers

+You can add files here in Markdown, TEI, or PDF

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content you supply.

+TEI files will be rendered using CETEICEAN.

+PDF files will be rendered?

 ### Markdown